Working on Campus (Work Study)

 When do I apply for on campus jobs?

 For Fall positions, many departments post their positions in the Summer (August & September) which means you should start to check the job portals before you come back to school in the Fall.
-Come back to Humber/Guelph-Humber prepared – update your resume during the summer and take it to the Career Services for feedback.
+Come back to Humber College/University of Guelph-Humber prepared – update your resume during the summer and take it to the Career Services for feedback.

 For Summer positions, many are posted beginning in February, and they continue to post right up until the Summer.